Pro Metabolic Muffins (30g Protein, Gluten Free)

 I used sprouted gluten-free oat flour in this recipe.
 Sprouting reduces plant toxins, improves digestibility, and increases nutrient availability.

-In the pro-metabolic/bioenergetic world, grains can be controversial, but sprouted oats are often well tolerated.
+In the pro-metabolic/bioenergetic world, grains can be controversial because of plant toxins and variable digestibility, but sprouted oats are often well tolerated when other grains aren’t.

 I recommend One Degree Organics Sprouted Oats, available online or at most natural food stores.